KansaiUser/BackCelery/Readme.md

-# Celery and Backgorund tasks
+# Celery and Background tasks
 (in construction)

 This repository contains two simple ways to use FastAPI with long running tasks as desribed in this [Medium story]()